Aiven-Open/klaw-docs/docs/docs/HowTo/connectors/Approve-a-connector.md

 4. The request is declined, and the creator will receive an email with your reason for declining the request.

-## Review a connect request
+## Review a connector request

-The connector request includes various fields that help the approver make an informed decision and keep an audit record of the request and the connector details in Klaw.
+The connector request provides multiple fields that assist the approver in making a well-informed decision.
+These fields also maintain an audit trail of both the request and the connector's details within Klaw.

 :::tip
-The request creator cannot approve their own request and will not be listed as an approver.
+The request creator cannot approve their request and will not be listed as an approver.